[ Printer Friendly Version ] [ Report Abuse ]

 “Why?” squeaked Peter.

 “Because I had enough of the bull that they were trying to force feed me about proper blood status.”
-He said simply.
+He said simply giving them both a look of disgust.

 “Oh come on Padfoot!
 Tell them about the fight you had with your brother.”